 Typically a new dryer costs around $300.
-I always buy basic models because there’s less to those to break.
+I always buy basic models because they have no electronic components that may break.
 If you wait for a major shopping holiday you may be able to get a basic one for $250, but usually we don’t have the luxury of waiting when a dryer breaks.
 Delivery and hauling off the old one is sometimes free but usually costs $50.

 So you’re probably looking at $350 to replace a dryer and it could easily give you the same problem in 3-4 years, or less, especially if the problem is just the thermal fuse.

 My local appliance repairpeople charge about $89 an hour plus parts.
 Sometimes I’ll order the parts ahead of time to save money, but if I’m not sure, we’re generally talking about $125 to repair the dryer.
 It rarely takes them the full hour to fix it.
 They come in and do their thing with no hassle of hauling big, clumsy appliances up and down the stairs, and I’m good for another 4-10 years either way.
-So I might as well choose the option that leaves $225 more in my pocket.
+So I might as well choose the option that saves me $225 and is better for the environment.